 Do you ever see raccoons on your property or in your neighborhood?
 Raccoons are cute from a distance but can cause enormous amounts of damage to your property.
 Let us explore how to safely remove raccoons from your property and keep your property raccoon free.

 Most DIYers do not realize raccoon removal is a much bigger project.
 Successful raccoon control includes trapping, removing, relocating, identifying entry points, exclusion repairs, cleaning, and disinfecting.
-Each state has its own regulations and ordinances about raccoon trapping and releasing.
+Each state has its own regulations and ordinances regarding raccoon trapping and release.
 In most cases, it is more cost-effective to hire a professional.

 You will most likely experience a raccoon in your home or on your property during the spring.
 Raccoons can be found year-round, but in the winter, many raccoons seek the comfort of their dens.
 They are most active during the spring.
 In the spring, raccoons typically give birth and only have 1 liter per year.
 During this time, many momma raccoons will seek shelter for their cubs in safe, warm places like an attic.